ZacharyDonnelly/Blogging-Platform/README.md

 Dark Mode available

+If you would like to leave a comment please sign in!
+(coming soon)

 ```
  Custom Webpack/babel config(No CRA) ~ Development stuff, bundling, polyfilling, transpiling
  ReactJS/Hooks(for refs)/Redux ~ React-JavaScript UI library, hooks/redux-state management